hidayet-aydin/api-based-blog-project/README.md

 app.use(express.json());

-// Cross-Origin Resource Sharing (CORS) Error handling app.use(cors);
+// Cross-Origin Resource Sharing (CORS) app.use(cors);

 app.use("/auth", authRoutes);